Artificall

 Improve your swing trading performance thanks to divergences

-Divergences are very useful for detecting a trend recovery or reversal on an asset.
+Divergences are very useful for detecting a trend reversal on an asset.
 Nevertheless, the divergence alone is insufficient to open a swing entry.
 As previously explained, you need to associate the divergence with a signal.
 I will present two ways to allow better exploitation of divergences for swing trading.
 The first will help you benefit from the trend continuation, and the second will be from the recovery market.

 Breakout and Divergences